joereg4/book_tracker/docs/development/setup.md

 pytest --cov=.
 ```

-Note: Tests use an in-memory SQLite database and will never affect your development or production database.
+Note: Tests use SQLite in-memory database for speed and simplicity, while development and production use PostgreSQL.

 ## Development Server